maccaspacca/Bismuth-Paper-Wallet/README.md

 read_paper_bis.py

-Reads the 24-word mnemonic seed from the paper wallet and recreates the address and the privkey.der and pubkey.der files
+Reads the 24-word mnemonic seed from the paper wallet and recreates the address and the wallet.der files

 Usage: python read_paper_bis.python